Mecha-Weasel/spittoon/README.md

 Any FoF dedicated server operator whos server is not already listed, is welcome to contact me (Weasel.SteamID.155@gMail.com) to get added.
 Please be sure to include your SteamID, so I know who the server is operated by / who is responsible for it.

-Likewise, any FoF dedicated server operator who might (for whatever reason) to have their server removed from the HSB, please feel free to reach-out similarly.
+Likewise, any FoF dedicated server operator who might (for whatever reason) to have their server REMOVED from the HSB, please feel free to reach-out similarly.